Flying-Cork-Pittsburgh/custom-tables-crud/readme.txt

 plugin.json / Contains several global settings for the plugin.
 At minimum, you'll want to change the prefix value to something unique to your project (this is used to prefix all options added to the wp_options table).
 See Configuration & Constants for more information.

-wordpress-base-plugin.php / This is the main plugin loader file.
+custom-tables-crud.php / This is the main plugin loader file.
 You will want to change any settings in the header meta relavent to your plugin.
 If you're not interested in supporting automatic updates via GitHub Updater, you'll want to remove the "GitHub Plugin URI" line.